-dot dot () This entry refers to the parent directory of your working directory.
+dot (.)
+This entry refers to the current directory. --------- --- dot dot () This entry refers to the parent directory of your working directory.
 The parent directory is the directory immediately above the current directory in the file system tree structure.

 To display the . and . . entries as well as any files beginning with a period, use the -a flag with the ls command.